apache/openwhisk/core/standalone/README.md

 java -jar openwhisk-standalone.jar
 ```

 This should start the OpenWhisk server on port 3233 by default.
+Once the server is started then [configure the cli][1]
+and then try out the [samples][2].

-This server by default uses a memory based store and does
-not depend on any other external service like Kafka and CouchDB.
+This server by default uses a memory based store and does not depend on any other external service like Kafka and CouchDB.
 It only needs Docker and Java to for running.

 Few key points related to it